ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/docker/instructions.md

 ```

 ##### [Optional] Update bind ports
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard server (cloud) is running, you'll need to update docker compose port mapping to avoid port collision between ThingsBoard server and ThingsBoard Edge.
+If SoBeam Edge is going to be running on the same machine where SoBeam server (cloud) is running, you'll need to update docker compose port mapping to avoid port collision between SoBeam server and SoBeam Edge.

 Please update next lines of `docker-compose.yml` file: